Marchen/esj71web/web/oral_and_poster_sessions.md

 * The presentation technique (e.g., the skills shown by the presenter when explaining their poster) was subject to evaluation in the past, but it will not be considered at this meeting.
 This is because a good poster is thought to be understood just by reading it.
 Another reason is that the workload for the reviewers is significantly decreased by this.
 However, for posters that are difficult to evaluate just by looking at the poster, the reviewers may ask questions using the text chat or video-conferencing function during core time, and evaluate the poster based on the presenters’ responses.
 * Consideration of researchers who do not fluently understand Japanese is also taken into account.
 During evaluation, only the contents of the poster will be evaluated regardless of the language used, but for posters that receive the same score following evaluation, the one that can be understood in English will be ranked higher.
 A poster that can be understood in English is one in which the title, introduction, and conclusion are written in English in addition to Japanese, so that the outline of the research can be understood just by reading the English parts.
 Alternatively, presenters may choose to provide a poster translated into English (English version poster) on a separate page.
 * If you select "English" or "Bilingual" as the language used, please include explanations in English on the poster, or prepare a poster which is translated into English (English version poster).

+### Additional awards for poster presentations

+* In addition to the usual Poster Award, the "Likes!"
+Award and the Best Discusser Award, which will be selected by all participants.
+* This award will be separate from the usual Poster Awards with the intention to facilitate communication among the participants through the comment function.
+This is not an official award of the Ecological Society of Japan, as it will be awarded independently by ESJ71.

+### "Likes!"
+Award

+* The selection of winners will be based on the number of votes cast ("Likes!") for each poster presentation.
+All participants, including high school students, are eligible to vote, but only votes cast by those who post comments on the poster presentation will be counted as valid votes.
+* In the selection process for this award, the poster that receives a large number of viewers will have the advantage.
+Therefore, due to the characteristics of the browsing system, the lower numbered posters will tend to have an advantage.

+#### Best Discusser Award

+* ESJ71 will present this award to participants who have contributed to the excitement of poster by posting good comments.
+* The selection of winners will be based on the number of “Likes!” pressed on the comments.
+All participants including high school students are eligible to press “Likes!” on the comments.